 Stroke support group

 Every month, we hold a stroke support group to encourage stroke survivors, their carers and family members to confidently enjoy life after stroke through provision of information, education, advice and support.
 Attendance is free and everyone is welcome.
-Please ask your doctor for more information.
+If you would like to learn more about this group, please contact our clinical nurse specialist in stroke.

 Clinical trials and research